Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 9. Ditch the Toxic Stuff

 And I’m not just talking about food.
 Cut out toxic relationships, habits, and environments that drain your energy and health.
-Your body deserves better than that crap.
+You deserve better than that crap.

 Key Tips: